What is Azure AD Connect?

 Why use Azure AD Connect Health?

-When with Azure AD, your users are more productive because there's a common identity to access both cloud and on-premises resources.
+When authenticating with Azure AD, your users are more productive because there's a common identity to access both cloud and on-premises resources.
 Ensuring the environment is reliable, so that users can access these resources, becomes a challenge.
 Azure AD Connect Health helps monitor and gain insights into your on-premises identity infrastructure thus ensuring the reliability of this environment.
 It is as simple as installing an agent on each of your on-premises identity servers.

 Azure AD Connect Health for AD FS supports AD FS 2.0 on Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2 and Windows Server 2016.
 It also supports monitoring the AD FS proxy or web application proxy servers that provide authentication support for extranet access.
 With an easy and quick installation of the Health Agent, Azure AD Connect Health for AD FS provides you a set of key capabilities.